U.S. troops remain on high alert after terrorist threat

-WASHINGTON (CNN) -- U.S. troops in the Mideast spent a second day on high alert on Saturday for a possible attack by followers of alleged terrorist Osama bin Laden, sources tell CNN.
+WASHINGTON (CNN) -- U.S. military forces in the Persian Gulf region remained on the highest state of alert on Saturday because of a threat of an attack by followers of alleged terrorist Osama bin Laden, sources tell CNN.

 Officials said U.S. intelligence had indications from two separate sources that an attack was planned, and had monitored the movement of known bin Laden operatives.